 All of my trips over the past decade had been ALMOST FREE via travel miles accrued from specific credit cards.

-Being obsessed with travel was a challenge at the beginning since I also was, and still am, an avid saver.
-I was reluctant to shell out a lot of money for my trips.
+Being obsessed with travel was a challenge initially since I was, and still am, an avid saver.
+I was reluctant to spend a lot of money on my trips.

-Thankfully, I discovered the path of travel hacking by using travel rewards credit cards.
-As mentioned above, I do not recommend this tactic if you have difficulties paying your cards in full every month.
+Thankfully, I discovered the path of using travel rewards credit cards.
+As mentioned above, I do not recommend this tactic if you have difficulties paying your cards in full monthly.

-Once you have developed the discipline to take control of your credit card payments – meaning pay in full before the due date 100% of the time – then I highly suggest exploring this remarkable strategy for free travel.
+Once you have developed the discipline to control your credit card payments—meaning pay in full before the due date 100% of the time—I highly suggest exploring this remarkable strategy for free travel.

-I’ve visited a total of 90 countries using miles and points accumulated from credit card rewards and bonuses.
+I’ve visited over 90 countries using miles and points from credit card rewards and bonuses.
 Some of these credit cards can be found here.

 Are you also a Frugal Tourist?

-Join our private Facebook Group where we talk about frugal travel strategies including travel using miles and points – my ultimate favorite topic in the world.
+Join our private Facebook Group, where we discuss frugal travel strategies, including using miles and points—my favorite topic.

 We would love for you to join us there.